Wen Ho Lee

-Wen Ho Lee or Li Wenho (李文和 (Lǐ Wénhé); born December 21, 1939) is a Taiwanese-American scientist who worked for the University of California at the Los Alamos National Laboratory in New Mexico.
-He created simulations of nuclear explosions for the purposes of scientific inquiry, as well as for improving the safety and reliability of the U.S. nuclear arsenal.
+Wen Ho Lee or Li Wenho (李文和 (Lǐ Wénhé); born December 21, 1939) is a Taiwanese-American nuclear scientist and mechanical engineer who worked for the University of California at the Los Alamos National Laboratory in New Mexico.
+He created computerized simulations of nuclear explosions for the purposes of scientific inquiry, as well as for improving the safety and reliability of the U.S. nuclear arsenal.